The Mission House North Kitsap has the following mandatory requirements. A person seeking admission must:

 Once a resident finishes six months at The Mission House, they may be required to move to a Graduate House for three months.
 They will continue to work with the Mission House crews, while having more privileges (see Graduate House rules).
 The last month in the program will focus on a job search and begin the transition.

-When a resident reaches 90 days, he will be required to have an accountability partner that he meets with once a week.
+When a resident reaches 90 days, he will be required to have a mentor that he meets with once a week.

 Rules & Regulations

 If a resident is involved in a disciplinary issue: